 For future reference, we can “pull” from and “push” to this “gitlab” repository.
 In most tutorials, the name would be called “origin”.
 But since it’s not an origin and more of a destination, I figure “gitlab” is more specific.

 If we want to remove one of them, in this case the origin:

 git remote remove origin

-git push -u gitlab master
+git push -u gitlab main

-git push gitlab master
+git push gitlab main